marlenebuelt/messung-2/readme.md

 This is a repository of all data I collected for the software-based measurements for my bachelor's thesis as well as analysis files used for interpretation and discussion.
 For these measurements, the [PowerJoular](https://joular.github.io/powerjoular/) tool is used.

-All measurement files are found in the corresponding folders: powerjoular_[model].csv - Power utilization log processes_[model].log - Log of memory utilization [model].csv - runtime logs
+All measurement files are found in the corresponding folders:\
+powerjoular_[model].csv - Power utilization log\
+processes_[model].log - Log of memory utilization\
+[model].csv - runtime logs

 ## /
-[model].py - execution of the model / starts a prediction
+[model].py - execution of the model / prediction script

 ## /analyse_all
 totals_[model].py - merge of the collected files and data, cleaning of data of the respective models